3leonora/vocabulary-training/README.md

     falsely incorrect.
 This is remembered!
   - Automatically detects vocabulary files as files ending with '_voc.txt'!

-NOTE: VOC-files are supposed to be downloaded from https://1000mostcommonwords.com.
+NOTE: voc-files are supposed to be downloaded (copy-pasted) from https://1000mostcommonwords.com as a list with ~100 words.